Greece Travel Guide logo

 Paris

-Honeymoon in Greece
+A Honeymoon in Greece

-Where to Spend Your Honeymoon in Greece
+Where to Spend Your Greek Honeymoon

-So you want to honeymoon in Greece?
+Oia, SantoriniSo you want to honeymoon in Greece?
 You won't be alone.
 The Greek Islands are one of the most popular honeymoon destinations in the world.
-There are few places more romantic than Santorini with its white villages perched precariously on cliffs overlooking the sea in a giant volcanic caldera whose explosion and the resulting tsunami brought the ancient Minoan Civilization of Crete to an end.
-Or the island of Mykonos, flat in comparison, its whitewashed houses a labyrinth of high end shops, cafes, restaurants and hip boutiques and bars.
-Both islands claim to have the best beaches in the Aegean, a boast that other islands might contest.
+There are few places more romantic than Santorini with its white villages perched precariously on cliffs overlooking the sea in a giant volcanic caldera whose explosion and the resulting tsunami may have been the single most awesome event in the history of the planet.
+Or the island of Mykonos, its whitewashed houses a labyrinth of high-end shops, cafes, restaurants and hip boutiques and bars.
+Both islands claim to have the best beaches in the Aegean, a boast that other islands like Naxos, Milos, and Serifos might contest.
+But if you are looking for a combination of nightlife, shopping, eating, swimming and water-sports it would be difficult to find two islands with more choices.
+Luxurious hotels with swimming pools that seem to extend to the sky and the sea beyond are filled with couples testing the vow of 'Til Death Do Us Part' by spending a solid week or two together, away from family and friends for the first time.

-Vathi, Sifnos, GreeceBut not everyone goes on their honeymoon worried about what they are going to do for entertainment and some newlyweds may seek a quieter island where the bride won't get hit on by the 'kamakis', the island casanovas whose soul purpose is to fulfill the expectations of the thousands of tourist women who come to the islands seeking romance (kamaki means harpoon) or the husband won't be lured away by the new generation of Greek Gods, who fill the many popular gay bars of Mykonos.(though both are just possibilities,not liklihoods) For those who believe a honeymoon should be a deeply personal experience rather than a social affair there are lesser known islands like Sifnos, known since ancient times for its pottery, and now for its beautiful beaches, excellent restaurants, simple yet clean and tasteful accommodations, and a culture that has not yet been overwhelmed by large resorts and the mass tourism of more popular islands.
+Chrysopigi Sifnos, GreeceBut not everyone goes on their honeymoon worried about what they are going to do for entertainment and some newlyweds may seek a quieter island where the bride won't get hit on by the 'kamakis', the island casanovas whose soul purpose is to fulfill the expectations of the thousands of tourist women who come to the islands seeking romance (kamaki means harpoon) or the husband won't be lured away by the new generation of Greek Gods, who fill the many popular gay bars of Mykonos (though both are just possibilities, not a likelihood).
+For those who believe a honeymoon should be a deeply personal experience rather than a social affair there are lesser known islands like Sifnos, famous since ancient times for its pottery, and now for its beautiful beaches, excellent restaurants, simple yet clean and tasteful accommodations, and a culture that has not yet been overwhelmed by large resorts and the mass tourism of more popular islands.

 Honeymoon Time Spent in Athens is Well Spent